dongrixinyu/ffio/README.md

 # Usage

+Here is [Documentation](https://github.com/dongrixinyu/ffio/wiki/Documentation).
 Examples of how to use ffio are given in the hyperlinks:

 | function       | description    |
 |----------------| ---------------|